gpustack/llama-box/README.md

 ## Tools

-It was so hard to find a Chat UI that was directly compatible with OpenAI, that mean, no installation required (I can live with `docker run`), no tokens (or optional), no [Ollama](https://github.com/ollama/ollama) required, just a simple RESTful API.
+It was so hard to find a Chat UI that was directly compatible with OpenAI, that mean, no installation required (we can live with `docker run`), no tokens (or optional), no [Ollama](https://github.com/ollama/ollama) required, just a simple RESTful API.

 So we are inspired by